-Marc Chagall (1887-1985) was born in Vitebsk, Russia in 1887 and lived to be 97 years old.
-His style, while reflective of cubist, expressionist and surrealist affinities, is distinctly personal.
+Marc Chagall was born in Vitebsk, Russia in 1887 and lived to be 97 years old.
+The style shown in Marc Chagall’s famous paintings, while reflective of cubist, expressionist and surrealist affinities, is distinctly personal.
 His contribution to early modern painting and printmaking has been of the first order.
 Chagall studied briefly with a local artist in Vitebsk, and in 1908 studied at the academy in St. Petersburg.
 In 1910, he went to Paris, where he would live for most of the rest of his long life.
 There, he met the poets Max Jacob, Blaise Centrars and Andre Salmeon and the painters Modigliani, Delaunay, LaFresnaye, and other cubists and independents.
 The complexities of Chagall’s aesthetics are apt to be obscured somewhat by the whimsical fantastic subject matter.
 Although cubism had an early and formative influence upon his works, it did not detract from his uniqueness of expression.
-The impact of cubist structure and spatial handling is evident in I and my Village (1911) and Over Vitebsk (1916), both in the New York Museum of Modern Art.
+The impact of cubist structure and spatial handling is evident in Marc Chagall’s famous paintings such as I and my Village (1911) and Over Vitebsk (1916), both in the New York Museum of Modern Art.
 Thereafter, his style becomes increasingly unique and the cubist aspects operate less evidently.

 Chagall had retrospective shows in 1947 in Paris, Amsterdam, and London, and was represented at the 1948 Venice Biennial.
 In 1949, he worked in Venice, primarily with ceramics.
 In that year, he also painted an important canvas, The Red Sun.
 This was an allegory invoking memories of his late wife and the rich colored imagery of Russian folk fantasy, which was always so much a part of his art.